Phpillip/phpillip/doc/feature/helpers.md

 Phpillip's Route extends Silex's Route and provide an extra set of helpers.

-These helpers are designed to save you time by addressing common controller needs automatically: parameters to content conversion, pagination, template resolution…
+These helpers are designed to save you time by addressing common controller needs automatically: parameters to content conversion, pagination, template resolution...

 ## Content issues

-When building a route that depends on the content (e.g. `/blog/{article}`), Phpillip will need to call the route for each article content you have: _blog/my-first-post_, _blog/my-second-post_…
+When building a route that depends on the content (e.g. `/blog/{article}`), Phpillip will need to call the route for each article content you have: _blog/my-first-post_, _blog/my-second-post_...

 That's why Phpillip provides helpers to _link_ your routes to your contents.